 Record the sample conductivity measurement reading.
-Rinse off the probe with deionized water.
+Rinse off the probe with de-ionized water.
 Follow manufacturer's instructions for probe storage between uses.

-7.3.5 In-Situ Measurements at Depth or With Flow-through Cells probe at the desired depth and wait for stabilization of the reading and record its value.
-Follow a similar procedure when using a flow-through cell.
+7.3.5 In-Situ Measurements at Depth or With Flow-through Cells

 After calibrating the instrument as outlined above, follow the manufacturer's instructions to measure the conductivity of the sample.
-For in-situ measurements immerse the
+For in-situ measurements immerse the probe at the desired depth and wait for stabilization of the reading and record its value.
+Follow a similar procedure when using a flow-through cell.